shreyasiyer14/DJINN-IV/README.md

 1) Pygame <br />
 2) PyOpenGL <br />
 3) PyOpenGL accelerate
+4) Python 2.7 (maybe it will work for older versions.)

 <br />
 <b><u>INSTALLATION:</u></b>
 <br />

+<b>Before starting </b> You need to make sure that you have Python installed on your system.
+For checking, goto the terminal and type in: `python` and an interpreter should start.
+Now, check the python version which is displayed on the first line of the interpreter.
+Make sure it is 2.7.
+If not, goto www.python.org, and goto the "Downloads" page, and download 'Python 2.7 - 32 bit' version (32-bit is crucial).
+Python for Windows can be downloaded too.
+Now, with that properly set up, proceed to the following steps: </br>
 1) Download the repository as a .ZIP file, and extract it somewhere.
 Open up the terminal, and change your working directory to the extracted folder.
 Now, in the terminal type: <br />`chmod +x PRE-INSTALL.sh`<br/>`./PRE-INSTALL.sh` <br />

 2) The above commands install the necessary dependencies on your system, for the engine to work upon. <br />